Pam’s speaking events 2018 (Updated 1/26/19)

 On Saturday January 13 11.30am -12.30pm I’m presenting Cold-Hardy Winter Vegetables – Why farm in winter?
 Information includes tables of cold-hardiness; details of four ranges of cold-hardy crops; overwintering crops for spring harvests; scheduling; weather prediction and protection; hoophouse growing; and vegetable storage.

-I might also be participating with other speakers in a new format Lightning Session Round, 2.15-3.30pm where we each get 10 minutes to tell the audience the top 5 things we want them to know about a certain topic.
-That isn’t decided yet.
+I am also participating with other speakers in a new format Lightning Session Round, 2.15-3.30pm on Saturday, where we each get 10 minutes to tell the audience the top 5 things we want them to know about a certain topic.
+I’m speaking on Six Steps to Using Graphs to Plan Succession Crops for Continuous Harvests

-I also hope to be signing books at the Southern Exposure Seed Exchange booth at some point.
+I will be signing books at the Southern Exposure Seed Exchange booth at points during the conference.

 February 7-10, 2018 Pennsylvania Association for Sustainable Agriculture, Farming for the Future Conference